continuata/litx-demo/README.md

 # Todo app demo for lit-html and MobX with no building

 This app will only run on browsers supporting ES6
-It only requires 3 npm libraries to be installed to node_modules:-
+It only requires 3 npm libraries which it imports dynamically via unpkg:-

 - lit-html
 - lit-router